University of Auckland: Former campuses

 The Tāmaki Innovations Campus was located in the east Auckland suburb of St Johns.
 It was a predominantly postgraduate campus offering training and research security in health innovation and "biodiversity and biosecurity innovation."
 The Tamaki campus was closed down in 2020 and its former programs were relocated to the city, Grafton, and Newmarket campuses.

 The Epsom Campus, located in Epsom, Auckland, was the main teacher training campus, offering programmes in teacher education and social services.
 It had been the Auckland College of Education's main campus, until the college merged with the university's School of Education in September 2004 to form the Faculty of Education and Social Work.
-There were plans to close down the Epsom Campus in 2020 and relocate the Faculty of Education and Social Work to the City Campus.
-Later, the closure of the Epsom Campus was postponed to late 2023, with teaching resuming at the City Campus's refurbished Building 201 in early 2024.
+Plans to close the campus and relocate the faculty to the City Campus were postponed to late 2023, with teaching resuming at the City Campus's refurbished Building 201 in early 2024.
+The campus was vacated in 2024 and declared surplus to operational requirements; a disposal process under the Public Works Act has since begun, with a sale expected in late 2026.